 The Board believes that the majority of the excess plutonium could be sent directly to the MOX fuel fabrication facility and that the remaining plutonium (about 5 metric tons) could probably be processed into MOX fuel by appropriate blending, some minor processing, and in some cases by addressing higher radiation levels.
 Any remaining plutonium, containing constituents that make it unsuitable for use as MOX fuel, could be disposed of through the SRS high-level waste system.
 Use of the MOX fuel fabrication facility to disposition excess plutonium, which may need to be negotiated with Russia, would appear to be a logical option and, the Board believes, would be less expensive than developing the vitrification process.
-The Board recognizes that the MOX fuel fabrication by the Nuclear Regulatory Commission.
+The Board recognizes that the MOX fuel fabrication facility is also preliminary but it has recently been authorized for construction by the Nuclear Regulatory Commission.
 Start of construction is being held in abeyance by DOE pending final agreement with Russia.